browne878/Sudoku-CLI/README.md

 ## **Credits**

-Code to clear the terminal after each guess was sourced from [StackOverflow](https://stackoverflow.com/questions/2084508/clear-terminal-in-python)
+Code to clear the terminal after each guess was sourced from [Stack Overflow](https://stackoverflow.com/questions/2084508/clear-terminal-in-python)